akurniko/sowmud-web/README.md

 !common - specify common chat channel, starts with b !bylins - specify bylins chat channel
 !auc - specify auction channel, check what it starts with Push to map.
 Is map atom?
+No it is immutable.

 Map of channels.